-The Baguio Conservatory and Botanical Garden feature more than 3,000 plants from different parts of the world.
-The Conservatory is an educational facility that aims to promote plant cultivation and conservation.
+The Baguio Conservatory and Botanical Garden showcase a diverse collection of over 3,000 plants from around the globe.
+This educational facility promotes plant cultivation and conservation.

 7. The Baguio Cathedral

-The Baguio Cathedral is a gothic-style church located in the heart of Baguio City.
-It was built in the 1950s to replace a smaller, wooden church burned during World War II.
-Masses are held every day except on Thursdays from 7:30 pm to 8:30 pm and Sundays from 5:00 pm to 6:00 pm.
-A small entrance fee is required to enter the cathedral while the rest of the grounds are open and free to the public.
+Nestled in the heart of Baguio City, the gothic-style Baguio Cathedral stands as a testament to the city’s history.
+Constructed in the 1950s to replace a smaller wooden church destroyed during World War II, the cathedral hosts daily masses, except on Thursdays from 7:30 pm to 8:30 pm and Sundays from 5:00 pm to 6:00 pm.
+A small entrance fee is required to enter the cathedral, while the rest of the grounds are open and free to the public.

 8. Strawberry Farm